Skip to content

 In a structure diagram a port is shown as "stacked" if it has non-single multiplicity.

 You can also use a C++ expression to specify the port multiplicity.
-This can for example be useful if the multiplicity is defined in C++ as a macro, a template parameter or a constexpr.
+This can for example be useful if the multiplicity is defined in C++ as a macro or a constexpr.
 For example:

 capsule Server {